 Before the Scan

-No special preparation is usually required.
-Patients may be advised to remain hydrated.
+Patients can be encouraged to remain hydrated.

 During the Scan